Mariano Ignacio Prado: Biography

-In 1879 the Congress of Peru authorized President Prado to leave the country in search of arms in New York and naval vessels in Brest, France.
-On December 18 he left for New York to meet with William R. Grace founder of W.R.
+In 1879, the Congress of Peru authorized President Prado to leave the country in search of arms in New York and naval vessels in Brest, France.
+On 18 December he left for New York to meet with William R. Grace founder of W.R.
 Grace (founded in Lima in 1854) and friend of President Prado.
-Upon his arrival in New York, he was informed that Nicolas de Pierola had taken control of the capital Lima on December 23.
+Upon his arrival in New York, he was informed that Nicolas de Pierola had taken control of the capital Lima on 23 December.
 Nicolas de Pierola had been plotting to take over for many years and had returned to Lima from Santiago just before the war with Chile broke out.
 Pierola used Prado's trip to claim Prado had fled the country.
 These and subsequent accusations were proven false.
 Pierola mismanaged the war effort and deserted the capital when Chile troops landed in Barranco, south of Lima.
-Despite the occupation of Lima, the war with Chile continued led by General Caceres.
+Despite the occupation of Lima, the war with Chile continued led by General Cáceres.
 During this phase of the war General Prado's son Leoncio was captured and executed by Chile.
 General Prado lost three sons in the war with Chile.
-An armistice was signed on October 20, 1883, and a final peace treaty was signed in 1929 with the return of Tacna to Peru.
+An armistice was signed on 20 October 1883, and a final peace treaty was signed in 1929 with the return of Tacna to Peru.
 Prado was exonerated by General Caceres and returned to Peru.

 General Prado was also a successful businessman who accumulated his fortune prior to entering politics.
 His wife Magdalena Ugarteche came from a wealthy business family.
 He had holdings in various enterprises including mining in Peru and Chile.
 For health reasons he went to Paris in 1901 where he died.
 His son Manuel Ignacio Prado Ugarteche was two times President of Peru.